fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.gosecure.net/blog/2021/10/19/a-scientific-notation-bug-in-mysql-left-aws-waf-clients-vulnerable-to-sql-injection/">-A Scientific Notation Bug in MySQL left AWS WAF Clients Vulnerable to SQL Injection</a>

+<a href="https://security.lauritz-holtmann.de/advisories/flickr-account-takeover/">-Flickr Account Takeover</a>

+<a href="https://0xelmalky.medium.com/subdomain-takeover-via-flywheel-447a71d77396">-Subdomain Takeover Via Flywheel</a>

 <a href="https://research.checkpoint.com/2021/a-supply-chain-breach-taking-over-an-atlassian-account/">-A supply-chain breach: Taking over an Atlassian account</a>

 <a href="https://medium.com/@dPhoeniixx/tiktok-for-android-1-click-rce-240266e78105">-TikTok for Android 1-Click RCE</a>

 <a href="https://0xmahmoudjo0.medium.com/how-i-found-multiple-sql-injection-with-ffuf-and-sqlmap-in-a-few-minutes-9c3bb3780e8f">-How I Found multiple SQL Injection with FFUF and Sqlmap in a few minutes</a>

+<a href="https://notifybugme.medium.com/chaining-an-blind-ssrf-bug-to-get-an-rce-92c09de3c0ba">-Chaining an Blind SSRF bug to Get an RCE</a>

 <a href="https://snapsec.co/blog/2021/09/25/Attacking-Access-Control-Models-In-Modern-Web-Applications.html">-Attacking Access Control Models In Modern Web Applications</a>